albamerdani/deepsea-python-task/README.md

 unittests package - contains test_main.py file with some simple unit tests for the methods.

-.env file is added on purpose in repo.
-Please update the path of logfile there depending on the path that file is located in your OS
+.env file is added on purpose.
+Please update the path of logfile there depending on the path that file is located in your OS in this format below:

+`FILE_PATH=path/to/your/log/file
+`
 ### Run the app
 To run the application for the reports please run the main.py python file under the repository folder.